 Desperate times required desperate measures.
 Latvian was declared the sole official language for most public signs and activities.
 Only those of the Soviet settlers who were fluent in Latvian received citizenship.
 A third of Russians repatriated to Russia, but hundreds of thousands remained to live in Latvia, rendered stateless (until they would take Latvian exams – which most have refused to do).
 As the new generation grew up, Latvian language took a weak hold once again in the cities and culture.
 However, this came at the expense of national cohesion: Russians felt excluded from the new Latvia.
-They clung on their “privileged” Soviet past, celebrating Soviet festivals, history, and political ideas.
+They clung to their “privileged” Soviet past, celebrating Soviet festivals, history, and political ideas.

 Latvia also strove for economic independence.
 Its outdated Soviet factories were built for the Soviet rather than local needs.
-Outcompeted by Western goods and pushed out of Eastern markets, they went bankrupt one after another, sending the economy into deep crisis in the 1990s.
+Out-competed by Western goods and pushed out of the Eastern markets, they went bankrupt one after another, sending the economy into deep crisis in the 1990s.
 But economic freedom did wonders and young Baltic entrepreneurs put the economy back on track within a decade, filling the cities with new malls and office buildings which the Soviet system lacked.
-By 2001 Latvia was effectively a modern European society, attracting foreign investments.
+By 2001, Latvia was effectively a modern European society, attracting foreign investments.

-By the late 2000s Riga was once again the „unofficial capital of the Baltics“ and Jūrmala the top Baltic resort, despite the loss of population.
+By the late 2000s, Riga was once again the „unofficial capital of the Baltics“ and Jūrmala the top Baltic resort, despite the loss of population.
 Economically, however, Latvia lagged behind the two other Baltic States and was one of the worst-hit countries of the 2009 global economic downturn.
 Its subsequent austerity-based approach to tame the crisis has been celebrated among Western economists.

 2 thoughts on “Independent modern Latvia (1990 and beyond)”